What Is a Geometry Skill Test?

 Pros

-- Instantly generates personalized quizzes to test understanding
+- Instantly generates personalized geometry quizzes from any material

 Cons